-PROSPECTUS SUPPLEMENT
+PROSPECTUS SUPPLEMENT (Subject to Completion, dated June 19, 2007) (To Prospectus dated June 19, 2007)

-(To Prospectus dated June 19, 2007)
+UNITED

-\$693,657,000 UNITED United Air Lines, Inc.
+United Air Lines, Inc.

 2007-1 Pass Through Trusts PASS THROUGH CERTIFICATES, SERIES 2007-1

 This prospectus supplement relates to new pass through certificates to be issued by three separate pass through trusts to be formed by United Air Lines, Inc. Each certificate will represent an interest in a pass through trust.
 The certificates do not represent interests in or obligations of United or any of its affiliates.